Sara-414/wiggleroom-site/README.md

 # wiggleroom-site
-A vinyl listening bar website with daily DJ events and a calendar subscription
+This repo contains custom code and notes from the Wiggle Room site, a WordPress project I built and maintained for a vinyl listening bar with nightly DJs.